MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection

 \subsection{Transformers and LLMs}

 The transformer is a groundbreaking architecture that revolutionized the task of sequenced data processing, introducing innovative mechanisms for capturing complex dependencies and patterns within sequences.
-This was achieved by leveraging the self-attention mechanism to weight the importance of each token in sequence with regard to the other tokens.
-The weights are obtained by applying three linear transformations, namely (keys (k), queries (Q) and values (V)) on the input sequence of size $d_k$ following the equation \ref{eq: self-attention}.\\ Several variations of transformers have been proposed and customized to address a broad spectrum of tasks, encompassing language understanding, generation, translation, and more.
-Notable examples include the original Transformer architecture \cite{vaswani2023attention} which is presented in Figure \ref{fig:LLM}, comprised of both encoder and decoder blocks, as well as BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta}, both of which are encoder-only transformers.
-Additionally, LLAMA \cite{touvron2023llama} and GPT exemplify the decoder-only type of transformers, primarily designed for generation tasks.\\ Mistral-7B, is also a decoder-only transformers that employs specific design decisions, allowing it to outperform models such as the 13 billion-parameter variation of Llama-2 and the 34 billion-parameter Llama-1 with only 7 billion parameters.
-Those technical choices involve using Sliding Window Attention (SWA) that operates by defining a fixed-size window surrounding each token, thus limiting the number of tokens it has to tend for \cite{beltagy2020longformer}.
+This was achieved by leveraging the self-attention mechanism to weight the importance of each token in sequence compared to the other tokens.
+The weights are obtained by applying three linear transformations, namely (keys (k), queries (Q) and values (V)) on the input sequence of size $d_k$ following the equation \ref{eq: self-attention}.

+Several variations of transformers have been proposed and customized to address a broad spectrum of tasks, encompassing language understanding, generation, translation, and more.
+Notable examples include the original Transformer architecture \cite{vaswani2023attention} which is presented in Fig. \ref{fig:LLM}, formed by both encoder and decoder blocks.
+BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019roberta}, are another type of architecture formed only by encoder blocks.
+On the other hand, LLAMA \cite{touvron2023llama} and GPT are decoder-only types of transformers, primarily designed for generation tasks.
+The difference between the encoder-based and decoder-based transformer is self-attention module type.
+While in the case of BERT-like models, the attention is bidirectional, meaning that all the sequence tokens are used to compute the attention score for each token.
+The decoder-based models use masked self-attention technique, in which computing the attention score of a token requires only past tokens

+Mistral-7B is another example of a decoder-based transformer that leverages specific design decisions, allowing it to outperform models such as the 13 billion-parameter variation of Llama-2 and the 34 billion-parameter Llama-1 with only 7 billion parameters.
+Those technical choices involve using Sliding Window Attention (SWA) that operates by defining a fixed-size window surrounding each token, thus limiting the number of tokens it has to tend to \cite{beltagy2020longformer}.
 Compared to the vanilla self-attention used in \cite{vaswani2023attention}, this technique enables longer sequence processing with lower computation cost.
-Moreover, Mistral-7B employs the Grouped-query attention (GQA) technique where a group of queries shares a single key and value heads\cite{ainslie2023gqa}, thus speeding up the inference time of the model.
+Moreover, it employs the Grouped-query attention (GQA) technique, where a group of queries shares a single key and value head \cite{ainslie2023gqa}, thus speeding up the model inference time.